-- 10. There shall be the following statutory and non-statutory disciplinary and investigation committees, and appeals committees: - the Accreditation of Veterinary Programme Appeals Committee (appeals committee); - the Charter Case Committee (non-statutory disciplinary committee); - the Disciplinary Committee (statutory committee); - the Examination Appeals Committee (appeals committee); - the Preliminary Investigation Committee (statutory committee); - the Registration Appeals Committee (appeals committee) - the Veterinary Nurses Preliminary Investigation Committee (non-statutory disciplinary committee); - the Veterinary Nurses Disciplinary Committee (non-statutory disciplinary committee); and, - the Specialist and Advanced Practitioner Appeals Committee (appeals committee). - 11.
+- 10. There shall be the following statutory and non-statutory disciplinary and investigation committees, and appeals committees: - the Accreditation of Veterinary Programme Appeals Committee (appeals committee); - the Charter Case Committee (non-statutory disciplinary committee); - the Disciplinary Committee (statutory committee); - the Examination Appeals Committee (appeals committee); - the Preliminary Investigation Committee (statutory committee); - the Registration Appeals Committee (appeals committee) - the Veterinary Nurses Preliminary Investigation Committee (non-statutory disciplinary committee): - the Veterinary Nurses Disciplinary Committee (non-statutory disciplinary committee); and, - the Specialist and Advanced Practitioner Appeals Committee (appeals committee). - 11.
 There shall be the following standing committees: - the Advancement of the Professions Committee; - the Audit and Risk Committee; - the Education Committee; - the Finance and Resources Committee; - the Preliminary Investigation Committee and Disciplinary Committee Liaison Committee; - the Registration Committee; - the Standards Committee; and, - the Veterinary Nurses' Council. - 12.
 The standing committees shall report to Council and shall be constituted and work within the terms of reference set out below.
 Their Chairs will be elected by Council unless the Chair is role-based (for example, Treasurer for Finance and Resources Committee, incoming JVP for three years for PIC/DC Liaison), with the exception of VN Council, which will elect its own Chair.
-The Chairs of the standing committees, with the exception of the VN Council, shall be members of RCVS Council.
+The Chairs of the standing committees, with the exception of the VN Council, shall be members of RCVS Council, and could be MRCVS, RVN or lay.
+The Chair of VN Council may or may not be made a member of RCVS Council.
+The Chair of VN Council will be an RVN, either elected or appointed.
 The Chairs of the statutory and non-statutory disciplinary, investigation and appeals committees shall be non-Council members.
 The Chair of the Audit and Risk Committee should be an external individual, independent of Council, but elected by Council.
 Chairs of subcommittees and other groups do not need to be Council members unless otherwise stated. - 13.
 Chairs of the standing committees will generally hold the office for a three-year period and will be re-elected by Council annually.
 They will be expected to align with the chair role specification. - 14.
 Standing committees will select their own Vice-Chairs, unless otherwise specified.
 The Vice-Chairs can be any full member of the committee (ie not an observer, but does not have to be a